BARROCO | Perfection isn't the goal in art or nature, but rather depth and human feeling.

 Rippon Hall, Wānaka

-Our Sunday programme at Rippon Hall, Barroco, takes its name from the Portuguese word meaning an imperfect pearl — something naturally flawed, yet no less beautiful for it.
+Our Sunday programme at Rippon Hall, Barroco, draws its name from the Portuguese word meaning an imperfect pearl — something naturally flawed, yet no less beautiful for it.
 This idea runs through the programme: that perfection isn't the goal in art or nature, but rather depth and human feeling.
 We’ve got a fantastic line up of festival artists joining us for these performances, including Baroque specialists James Bush (cello) and Erin Helyard (harpsichord).

 At its heart is the enduring friendship between Georg Philipp Telemann and George Frideric Handel.
 The two composers grew up together and remained close throughout their lives, even after Handel settled in London.
 They shared a love of music and flowers, and their letters are filled with warmth and humour.
 In this programme, their music is a conversation across time and distance: playful and deeply connected.